Soheil-A-Yamini/Python-Knowledge-Base/list/README.md

 # Python List Fundamentals

-This folder covers the basics of Python lists, including creation, indexing, slicing, and common operations.
+This folder is dedicated to exploring the fundamentals of Python lists.
+Here, you'll find hands-on examples, practical explanations, and best practices for working with dynamic sequences.